ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 **Description:** Atomic Level Instance Service Ping with Identifiers by Instance, Host, Time
 - Atomic (lowest grain) information with basic Identifiers for easy joins out to Dimension Tables.
 Includes Instance, Date, Product and Subscriptions id's.
 Event detail is not included in the table.
 - The data includes a single row per Instance, Host, and Ping Created Time.
-The basic Id's for Subscription, Product and Locaiton are included.
+The basic Id's for Subscription, Product and Location are included.

 **Data Grain:**
 - dim_instance_id